bpesics/pe/README.md

 ### External access

 The cluster where I did my exercise has no `cloud-controller-manager`.
-Therefore no `Ingress` is provided but instead more generic `NodePort` type `Service` is configured.
+Therefore no `Ingress` is provided but instead a more generic `NodePort` type `Service` is configured.

-If `kube-proxy` is not restricted to specific IP addresses (and firewall rules also allow) the service should be available on nodes' external interfaces as well, so something like the following should work:
+If `kube-proxy` is not restricted to specific IP addresses (and firewall rules also allow) the service should be available on the nodes' external interfaces as well, so something like the following should work:
 ```
 NODE_IP="<external ip address>"
 curl http://$NODE_IP:30008/rest/health